mteu/php-template/README.md

 </div>

-This is a Framework agnostic project builder template with a relatively basic initial setup for the [Project Builder](https://github.com/CPS-IT/project-builder).
-It facilitates a swift and easy-to-use creation Composer based PHP projects.
+This is a framework agnostic [Project Builder](https://github.com/CPS-IT/project-builder) template with a relatively basic initial setup.
+It facilitates a swift and easy-to-use creation of Composer based PHP projects.

 ## 🚀 Features